 Kickstart your business with Shopify

-Shopify has many integrations with business accounting software to make it easier to manage every aspect of your business from a centralized location.
+Now that you know how to register a business, you can begin thinking about how to run it.
+Shopify offers tools and integrations that make it easy to manage every aspect of your business.
 With thousands of third-party apps and integrations to choose from, you can build a virtual business command center.